vijayneethipudi/aws-learning-vijay/ec2/readme.md

 run `ls` command, it will show you index.html > `cat index.html` will give you `Hello World` and then run below command

     service httpd start

+Copy public IP address and navigate to it in browser